Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 The properties view allows you to change the properties of model elements.
 At the moment it contains two tabs named *Main* and *Semantic*.

 The *Main* tab is the primary one and offers a form-based interface.
 Properties are grouped into sections which can be collapsed.
-Different property types are represented by different types of input fields, like text fields, checkboxes, radio buttons or dropdown lists.
+Different property types are represented by different types of input fields, like text fields, checkboxes, radio buttons or drop-down lists.

 ![Form-based properties](images/ui_views_properties_main.png "Form-based properties")